 Depending on the severity of infection and overall treatment complexity, traditional root canal therapy typically takes anywhere from one to three visits to perform.
 Our endodontists do everything in their power to make treatment as comfortable as possible—and most patients say they experienced minimal to no pain.
 That said, we do offer sedation endodontics if you are particularly susceptible to discomfort and/or feel any degree of anxiety toward treatment.

-When performed properly by an experienced, board-certified endodontist such as Dr. Axx or Dr. Clatanoff, standard root canal therapy has a success rate of up to 90–95 percent.
+When performed properly by an experienced endodontist such as Dr. Axx, Dr. Clatanoff, or Dr. Anderson, standard root canal therapy has a success rate of up to 90–95 percent.

 Book an Appointment at Arcadia Endodontics